mendixlabs/FileDocumentViewer/README.md

 * `Title` - String attribute of which the contents will be set in the header.
 * `Show header` - Determines whether or not a header will be rendered.

+## PDFJS support

+In the Modeler there is the option `Use PDF js`.
+This will take over the rendering of the PDF, because native rendering is not supported on Android.
+That is why we include [PDF.js](https://mozilla.github.io/pdf.js/), created by Mozilla (PDF.js is actually a part of Firefox).
+Make sure the documents you are trying to view are PDF files, otherwise the widget will fail to show the document.
+Use this option if you are having trouble viewing the documents on mobile devices for example.